 Rick Ramirez, DNP, APRN, AGACNP-BC, FNP-BC, ENP-C, CEN, CPEN, obtained his Bachelor’s of Science from Middle Tennessee State University, his Master of Science in Nursing with specialty emphasis in Emergency Care from Vanderbilt University, and his Doctorate of Nursing Practice with a focus on physical trauma in global health from Vanderbilt University.
 Dr. Ramirez is board certified as a Family Nurse Practitioner, Adult Gerontology Acute Care Nurse Practitioner, and Emergency Nurse Practitioner.
 With 20 years of nursing experience, 13 of which have been working in adult and pediatric emergency departments, Dr. Ramirez remains passionate about nursing, emergency, trauma, and point of care ultrasound use in the ED.
 In addition to his current position as a nurse practitioner in the Adult Emergency Department at Vanderbilt Medical Center, he serves as a lecturer at Vanderbilt University School of Nursing.
 His previous nursing experience includes, among other specialties, ED, ICU, Med/Surg, and Cardiac Cath lab.
 He is an active member of the Association of Post Graduate APRN programs, American Academy of Emergency Nurse Practitioners, American Academy of Nurse Practitioners, Sigma Theta Tau, Emergency Nurses Association, and the American Assembly for Men in Nursing.
 He enjoys spending time outdoors, surfing, running, and playing with his dog.

-Misty M. Richmond, PhD, PMHNP-BC, is an Assistant Professor at Wright State University in Dayton, Ohio in the College of Nursing and Health.
-She served as director of the Psychiatric-Mental Health Nurse Practitioner program there for nearly five years.
-She completed her MSN and her PhD in research at the University of Cincinnati, where she also taught as an adjunct faculty member.
-Dr. Richmond has 35 years of experience in nursing, with almost all of it in the area of mental health.
+Misty M. Richmond is an Associate Professor at Texas Woman’s University in Denton, Texas in the College of Nursing.
+She served as director of the Psychiatric-Mental Health Nurse Practitioner program at Wright State University for nearly five years and is currently developing a Psychiatric NP program at Texas Woman’s University.
+She completed her MSN and her PhD in research at the University of Cincinnati where she also taught as an adjunct faculty member.
+Dr. Richmond has decades of experience in nursing, with almost all of it in the area of mental health.
 Her dissertation was an instrument development focusing on the concept of existential authenticity.
-She continues research in the area of psychiatric nursing, collaborating with other Wright State faculty, and continues her work on further development of this instrument.
+She continues research in the area of psychiatric nursing, collaborating with other mental health professionals, and continues her work on further development of this instrument.
 These projects reflect her interest in the factors that impact mental health, including social psychology and intra- and inter-personal issues.
 These topics cover such areas as social determinants of mental health, factors impacting teaching ethics to nursing students, and the evaluation of research on the topic of mental health interventions.
 Dr. Richmond is a Jonas III Nurse Leader Alumna and is active in multiple professional organizations, both in nursing and in psychology.
 Her primary focus in these organizations is promoting ethical mental health treatment and scope of practice issues in nursing, with the goal of full practice authority for APRNs across America.

 Misty M. Richmond